JasonY0329/Isolates/README.md

 ![image](https://github.com/JasonY0329/Isolates/blob/main/graphs/UI%20Jank.png)

-## How Isolates Work and Communication Mechanisms
+## Message Passing and Communication Between Isolates

-Dart's isolates are an implementation of the Actor model.
-They can only communicate with each other by message passing, which is done with Port objects.
-When messages are "passed" between each other, they are generally copied from the sending isolate to the receiving isolate.
-This means that any value passed to an isolate, even if mutated on that isolate, doesn't change the value on the original isolate.

-The only objects that aren't copied when passed to an isolate are immutable objects that can't be changed anyway, such a String or an unmodifiable byte.
-When you pass an immutable object between isolates, a reference to that object is sent across the port, rather than the object being copied, for better performance.
-Because immutable objects can't be updated, this effectively retains the actor model behavior.
+### Introduction to Isolates:
+In Dart, isolates are an implementation of the Actor model, providing concurrent execution by running code in separate memory spaces.
+Unlike traditional threads, isolates do not share state or memory with each other, ensuring data safety and preventing race conditions.
+The primary method for communication between isolates is through message passing using Port objects, specifically SendPort and ReceivePort.

+### Message Passing Mechanism:
+When isolates need to communicate, they do so by sending messages.
+These messages are typically copied from the sending isolate to the receiving isolate to maintain isolation.
+This ensures that any data passed to an isolate remains unaffected by modifications in the originating isolate.
+Immutable objects, such as String or unmodifiable byte arrays, are an exception to this rule.
+They are passed by reference, which enhances performance without compromising the actor model’s behavior since immutable objects cannot be altered.

+### Special Cases with Isolate Exit:
-An exception to this rule is when an isolate exits when it sends a message using the Isolate.exit method.
-Because the sending isolate won't exist after sending the message, it can pass ownership of the message from one isolate to the other, ensuring that only one isolate can access the message.
+An exception to the standard message copying rule occurs when an isolate sends a message using the Isolate.exit() method.
+In this case, ownership of the message is transferred, allowing the receiving isolate to access it directly as the sending isolate ceases to exist.
+This approach ensures that only one isolate has access to the message at any time.

-The two lowest-level primitives that send messages are SendPort.send, which makes a copy of a mutable message as it sends, and Isolate.exit, which sends the reference to the message.
-Both Isolate.run and compute use Isolate.exit under the hood.
+### Low-Level Primitives for Message Passing:

+	•	SendPort.send(): Used to send a copy of a message from one isolate to another.
+	•	Isolate.exit(): Transfers message ownership, allowing efficient communication when the sending isolate exits.

+### Short-Lived Isolates:
-The easiest way to move a process to an isolate in Flutter is with the Isolate.run method.
-This method spawns an isolate, passes a callback to the spawned isolate to start some computation, returns a value from the computation, and then shuts the isolate down when the computation is complete.
-This all happens concurrently with the main isolate, and doesn't block it.
+Dart offers the Isolate.run() method as a simple way to execute short-lived tasks in a separate isolate.
+This method spawns a new isolate, runs a provided callback function, returns the result to the main isolate, and then shuts down.
+This process runs concurrently, preventing the main UI thread from becoming blocked.

-The Isolate.run method requires a single argument, a callback function, that is run on the new isolate.
-This callback's function signature must have exactly one required, unnamed argument.
-When the computation completes, it returns the callback's value back to the main isolate, and exits the spawned isolate.

-For example, consider this code that loads a large JSON blob from a file, and converts that JSON into custom Dart objects.
-If the json decoding process wasn't off loaded to a new isolate, this method would cause the UI to become unresponsive for several seconds.

-Set up long-lived communication between isolates with two classes (in addition to Isolate): ReceivePort and SendPort.
-These ports are the only way isolates can communicate with each other.

-Ports behave similarly to Streams, in which the StreamController or Sink is created in one isolate, and the listener is set up in the other isolate.
-In this analogy, the StreamConroller is called a SendPort, and you can "add" messages with the send() method.
-ReceivePorts are the listeners, and when these listeners receive a new message, they call a provided callback with the message as an argument.

-For an in-depth explanation on setting up two-way communication between the main isolate and a worker isolate, follow the examples in the Dart documentation.
+### Long-Lived Isolates:
+For tasks that require continuous or repeated communication over time, Dart provides Isolate.spawn() along with ReceivePort and SendPort to facilitate long-term communication.
+These longer-lived isolates act as background workers and are useful for applications needing consistent interaction, such as data processing, parsing, or other CPU-intensive operations.

+### Communication with Ports:
+ReceivePort acts as the receiving channel for messages, similar to a listener, while SendPort functions like a sender.
+This setup resembles a stream where ReceivePort listens for incoming data and triggers a callback when a message is received.
+This structured message-passing ensures controlled and safe communication between isolates.